-Content is one of the most important aspects of the website.
+Content is one of the most valuable aspects of the website.
 At this step, it is necessary to put into writing the main message you want to convey and communicate to the visitors of the website.

 Content has two essential purposes:

-It increases the engagement of the audience
+- It increases the engagement of the audience

-Content is important for SEO promotion
+- Content is important for SEO promotion

 5. Website Development

-The website development process includes two elements: front-end and back-end development.
+The website development process includes two elements: frontend and backend development.

 Front-end development deals with building the client-side of the website, that users can interact with.
 The designs that have been created in the previous website development stages are turned into elements of the website, animations, and interactive effects.
-The front-end development team integrates all the necessary functions and makes sure that the website is responsive, user-friendly, and works well on all kinds of devices.
+The frontend development team integrates all the necessary functions and makes sure that the website is responsive, user-friendly, and works well on all kinds of devices.

 Back-end development sets up the interaction between the user-side and server-side of the website.
 The back-end developers are responsible for the business logic, database management, working with the server, and other tasks, according to the objectives of the website.

-When the testing is finished, the development team may need to fix the problems on the website, and probably add some extra details to optimize the functionality and performance of the website.
+When the QA testing is finished, the development team may need to fix the problems on the website, and probably add some extra details to optimize the functionality and performance of the website.

-7. Post-Launch Maintenance and Updating
+7. Post-Launch Maintenance and Updates

-As the business grows, it can be necessary to update the information, add more pages or new features to the website.
-It can be useful to collect user feedback and update the website based on this information.
+As the business grows, it may be necessary to update the information, and add more pages or new features to the website.
+It can be useful to test the MVP, collect user feedback, and update the website based on this information.